 - Anti-Passback – There are 2 consecutive entrances and/or exits; If entering garage, push for a ticket and see cashier.
 If exiting garage, repark and see cashier

 Frequently Asked Questions

 Parking and Transportation Services has installed a gate monitoring system called radio frequency identification (RFID), which reads a small device attached to the inside of your vehicle windshield.
 All garages have this technology.
 You just drive up to the gate, stop briefly and the gate automatically opens!

 This hands-free technology will be used from year to year and you will receive an annual sticker to put on the device to designate the permit year.
 However, if you leave the University of Arizona or you do not renew the garage permit for any reason, the RFID unit must be returned to Parking and Transportation Services within 14 days.
 Failure to do so will result in a non-return RFID fee.

-Units may be returned for a pro-rated refund through the first Friday in April.
-If the device is being returned after the permit refund eligibility date, it can be turned in directly at the cashier booths in any of the garages.
-Please request a receipt from the cashier
+Units may be returned for a pro-rated refund through the last business day in April.
+If the device is being returned after the permit refund eligibility date, it can be returned at the cashier booth in Second St. Garage or the return box located at Sixth St. Garage.